SystematicError/frosty-vim/README.md

 ## What is it?

-Frosty is a modern and fully configured development environment for neovim with a focus on functionality and looks.
+Frosty is a modern and fully configured development environment for Neovim, with a focus on functionality and looks.
+Its designed to be best used as a Nix package, whilst still being compatible on systems without it.

 ## Installation